-He’s the highest-ranking Catholic official to be convicted of child sexual abuse and his case has been covered in-depth in the media.
+He’s the highest-ranking Catholic official to be charged with allegations of child sexual abuse and his case has been covered in-depth in the media.

 George Pell set up programs to “support” victims of child sexual abuse in Melbourne.
 He encouraged victims to come forward and share their experiences.
 He flaunted his “success” in the media and painted the picture of a modern saint.

 George Pell was born to a non-practicing Anglican family.
 His mother was Catholic and his father was a heavy-weight boxing champion.

 In 1960, George Pell began his priesthood studies at Corpus Christi College in Werribee.
 He studied alongside serial paedophile Gerald Ridsdale – a friend for life.